YuanZhengWen/YuanZhengWen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
  Welcome to my homepage!
-I am Yuanzheng Wen (文渊正) or Kingsley, currently an undergraduate student at Department of Geophysics and Space Sciences, School of Geophysics, <a href="http://www.cdut.edu.cn/">Chengdu University of Technology</a> , China.
+I am Yuanzheng Wen (文渊正) or Kingsley, currently an undergraduate researcher at <a href="https://lasp.colorado.edu/">Laboratory for Atmospheric and Space Physics</a> and the <a href="https://www.irf.se/en/">Swedish Institute of Space Physics</a> .

  I will try to keep my website frequently updated and make it better!